-Extending the λ -calculus with either explicit substitution or generalised reduction has been the subject of extensive research recently and still has many open problems.
-This paper is the first investigation into the properties of a calculus combining both generalised reduction and explicit substitutions.
-We present a calculus, λgs , that combines a calculus of explicit substitution, λs , and a calculus with generalized reduction, λq .
-We believe that λqs is a useful extension of the λ -calculus because it allows postponment of work in two different but complementary ways.
-Moreover, λqs (and also λs) satisfies desirable properties of calculi of explicit substitutions and generalised reductions.
-In particular, we show that λgs preserves strong normalisation, is a conservative extension of λg , and simulates β -reduction of λg and the classical λ -calculus.
-Furthermore, we study the simply typed versions of λs and $\lambda g s$ and show that well typed terms are strongly normalising and that other properties such as typing of subterms and subject reduction hold.
-Our proof of the preservation of strong normalisation (PSN) is based on the minimal derivation method.
-It is however much simpler because we prove the commutation of arbitrary internal and external reductions.
-Moreover, we use one proof to show both the preservation of λ -strong normalisation in λs and the preservation of λg -strong normalisation in $\lambda g s$.
-We remark that the technique of these proofs is not suitable for calculi without explicit substitutions (e.g. the preservation of λ -strong normalisation in λg requires a different technique).
+Extending the λ -calculus with either explicit substitution or generalized reduction has been the subject of extensive research recently, and still has many open problems.
+This paper is the first investigation into the properties of a calculus combining both generalized reduction and explicit substitutions.
+We present a calculus, λqs , that combines a calculus of explicit substitution, λs , and a calculus with generalized reduction, λg .
+We believe that λgs is a useful extension of the λ calculus, because it allows postponement of work in two different but complementary ways.
+Moreover, λqs (and also λs) satisfies properties desirable for calculi of explicit substitutions and generalized reductions.
+In particular, we show that λqs preserves strong normalization, is a conservative extension of λq , and simulates β -reduction of λq and the classical λ -calculus.
+Furthermore, we study the simply typed versions of λs and $\lambda q s$, and show that well-typed terms are strongly normalizing and that other properties, such as typing of subterms and subject reduction, hold.
+Our proof of the preservation of strong normalization (PSN) is based on the minimal derivation method.
+It is, however, much simpler, because we prove the commutation of arbitrary internal and external reductions.
+Moreover, we use one proof to show both the preservation of λ -strong normalization in λs and the preservation of λg -strong normalization in λgs .
+We remark that the technique of these proofs is not suitable for calculi without explicit substitutions (e.g., the preservation of λ -strong normalization in λq requires a different technique).